 Before your operation, you will meet your anaesthetist.
 They will ask you a series of questions to ensure that you are fit and well enough to have the operation.
-They will also discuss the anaesthetic options available to you.
+They will also discuss the anaesthetic options available to you and your post-operative pain relief plan.